 Completing the form

-Before you start your form, please carefully read the information below in the sections:
+Before you start, please read the information below in the following sections:

 - Proof of identity required and